 Halloween used to scare me.
-My kids coming home with all that junk food sent shivers through my spine.
-But with a selection of healthy Halloween treats and snacks, it's a joy, a chance to play dress-up with the kids, and parade around the neighborhood at night.
-Now I can enjoy greeting friends and marveling at carved, candle-lit pumpkins while nibbling on healthy, all natural candies, marveling at carved candle lit pumpkins and houses decorated with creepy masks and hanging skeletons.
+My kids coming home with all that junk food sent shivers through my spine!
+But with a selection of healthy treats and snacks, Halloween is a joy, a chance to play dress-up with the kids, and a time to parade around the neighborhood at night.
+Now I can enjoy greeting friends and marveling at carved, candle-lit pumpkins while nibbling on healthy, all-natural candies!

-To add to the fun, you can create your own-bagged delights from the bulk bins with all natural pretzel mixes, malt balls, chocolate covered nuts and raisins.
-Best of all, you can make your own organic candied apples, chocolate-dipped dried fruits, date nut treats and maple syrup sweetened chocolate chip cookie treats that kids of all ages love.
+To add to the fun, you can create your own bagged delights from the bulk bins with all-natural pretzels, malt balls, chocolate covered nuts, and raisins.
+Best of all, you can make your own organic candied apples, chocolate-dipped dried fruits, date nut treats and maple syrup-sweetened chocolate chip cookie treats that kids of all ages love.

 To make your own candied apples, forget the artificial red dyes and sugary caramel coatings.
-You can dip your apples in agave nectar or rice syrup and then roll the glazed apples in ground up graham crackers or small chunks of all natural sandwich cookies, granola, chopped up raisins, figs, dates, or calcium rich ground walnuts and almonds.
+You can dip your apples in agave nectar or rice syrup and then roll the glazed apples in crushed graham crackers or small chunks of all-natural sandwich cookies, granola, chopped up raisins, figs, dates, or calcium-rich ground walnuts and almonds.

-Dried sliced pineapple, pears, apricots, peaches, and oranges half dipped in chocolate are beautiful and easy to make.
-Simply melt dairy-free chocolate in top of a double boiler over hot (not boiling) water.
+Fresh or dried slices of pineapples, pears, apricots, peaches, and oranges dipped in chocolate are beautiful and easy to make.
+Simply melt dairy-free chocolate in a double boiler over hot (not boiling) water.
 Then, put a piece of dried fruit on a toothpick or dipping fork.
-Dip it half way into the chocolate.
-Swirl it around.
-Lift it out, and let the excess drip back into the pot.
-Stick the bottom of the toothpick into an apple or pear to catch the chocolate drippings, while the chocolate cools and hardens.
+Dip the fruit halfway into the chocolate, swirl it around, lift it out, and let the excess chocolate drip back into the pot.
+Stick the bottom of the toothpick into an apple or pear to catch the chocolate drippings while the chocolate cools and hardens.

-When making your own chocolate chip cookies, take advantage of the large assortment of chocolate and carob chips available at your local health food store: organic dark and organic white chocolate chips, vanilla chips, peanut butter chips, dairy-free espresso chocolate chips, vegan carob chips and guilt-free, sugar-free chocolate chips sweetened with malted barley.
-Feel free to use any of these in the cookie recipes.
+When making your own chocolate chip cookies, take advantage of the large assortment of chocolate and carob chips available at your local health food store: organic dark chocolate chips, vanilla chips, peanut butter chips, dairy-free espresso chocolate chips, vegan carob chips and sugar-free chocolate chips sweetened with malted barley.
+Feel free to use any of these alternatives in your favorite cookie recipes.

 Mint Chocolate Chip Cookies

-These cookies are quick, easy and fun to make.
+These cookies are quick, easy, and fun to make.
 I love shaping them with my hands, but you could also use a cookie cutter.
 Simply mix all the ingredients together, form the cookies, and bake for 10 minutes!

 - 2 cups whole wheat pastry flour or spelt flour